This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 You may have sudden changes in your mood or feelings while you take birth control pills.
-You may have nausea and decreased sex drive.
+You may have nausea and a decreased sex drive.
 You may have an increased appetite and rapid weight gain.
 You may also have bleeding in between periods, less frequent periods, vaginal dryness, and breast pain.
 Birth control pills will not protect you from sexually transmitted infections.
 Rarely, some birth control pills can increase your risk for a blood clot.
 This may become life-threatening.

 What should I do if I decide I want to get pregnant?

 If you are planning to have a baby, ask your healthcare provider when you may stop taking your birth control pills.
 It may take some time for you to start ovulating again.
 Ask your healthcare provider for more information about pregnancy after birth control pills.

 When should I start taking birth control pills after I have a baby?

 If you are not breastfeeding, you may start taking birth control pills 3 weeks after you give birth.
 You may be able to take certain types of birth control pills if you are breastfeeding.
 These pills can be started from 6 weeks to 6 months after you give birth.
 Ask your healthcare provider for more information about when to start taking birth control pills after you give birth.